 Over the years, Bulgaria’s intellectual elite, and artists in particular, have been blamed for keeping aloof from social processes and for failing to react to developments promptly, sharply and adequately enough.
 It has also been alleged that their passive stance is a hindrance to the country’s growth and development.
 Indeed this is the cliché that the project is trying to break by displaying works and documents that trace crucial moments of the historic transition since the mid-1980s and vindicate artists’ role as an active element of social life.
 The publication will attempt, for the first time in this country’s recent history, to analyse the relationship between art and society, to seek out the root causes of integration or alienation, to probe deeply and get to the crux of those processes that are at the core of Bulgaria’s society and culture the way they are today.

-The exhibition showcases works by contemporary Bulgarian artists, who from the mid 80-is till now have marked with their art profound moments of the transition period and present the artist as an active agent of the social change.
+The exhibition showcases works by contemporary Bulgarian artists, who from the mid-1980s to now have marked with their art profound moments of the transition period and present the artist as an active agent of social change.

 The book comprises 384 pages of analytical texts, interviews and more than 390 reproductions.
 Its purpose is to present the historical perspective while also attempting to provide insight into current realities through past experiences.

 This publication is available at ERSTE Foundation Library.